kampersanda/xcdat/README.md

     void prefix_search(std::string_view key, const std::function<void(std::uint64_t, std::string_view)>& fn) const;

     //!
-An iterator class for predictive search. class predictive_iterator {
+An iterator class for predictive search.
+    //!
+It enumerates all the keywords starting with a given string.
+    //!
+It should be instantiated via the function 'make_predictive_iterator'. class predictive_iterator {
       public:
         predictive_iterator() = default;